 There were numerous examples of civil society representatives speaking in public about the EITI process.
 The selection of independent administrators, the GLN’s decision to dissolve the NSWG in 2015, the process of appointing the Executive Secretary of NEITI, and the possibility of suspension by the EITI Board for late reporting were among the issues publicly criticised by civil society and discussed in national newspapers.
 NSWG minutes show that these concerns were also voiced and discussed at NSWG meetings and in meetings of the NSWG Civil Society Steering Committee (CSSC, discussed in further detail below).
 No examples were identified of civil society representatives having been unable to voice concerns with the EITI process.

 There were numerous examples of civil society representatives speaking in public about natural resource governance.
-Civil society organisations inside and outside the EITI process regularly voiced harsh criticism of the government’s management of natural resource.
+Civil society organisations inside and outside the EITI process regularly voiced harsh criticism of the government’s management of natural resources.
 Minutes of the CSSC show that civil society regularly provided direction to NEITI’s dissemination and advocacy activities.
-Civil society, media organisations and trade unions are all represented in the CSSC.
+Civil society, media organisations, and trade unions are all represented in the CSSC.
 Civil society organisations regularly publish press releases and policy notes following the publication of NEITI Reports, calling on the government to implement the recommendations in the report.
 No examples were identified of civil society representatives having been unable to voice concerns about how the sector was managed.

-Operation: There were no indications of legal, regulatory, administrative or actual barriers to civil society preventing participation in EITI, nor any obvious restrictions of fundamental rights.
+Operation: There were no indications of legal, regulatory, administrative, or actual barriers preventing civil society participation in EITI, nor any obvious restrictions of fundamental rights.

 Registration of non-state actors (NSA), hereunder civil society organisations, is the responsibility of the Corporate Affairs Commission (CAC).
 The registration procedures are available online and the process typically takes less than a month.
-It is possible to register an NSA without engaging the services of a legal practitioner, chartered accountant or chartered secretary.
+It is possible to register an NSA without engaging the services of a legal practitioner, chartered accountant, or chartered secretary.
 Registration requires payment of a NGN 20,000 registration fee (approximately USD 60).
 According to reports in the press there were some 46,000 non-state actors registered in the CAC’s database in 2009.

-There do not appear to be restrictions on access to funding for civil society organisations, restrictions on holding meetings or legal or administrative barriers to the dissemination of information.
+There do not appear to be restrictions on access to funding for civil society organisations, restrictions on holding meetings, or legal or administrative barriers to the dissemination of information.
 It is not a requirement to provide information about funding when registering an NSA at the CAC.
 No examples were identified of civil society organisations working with extractives having been unable to operate freely.

 Association: Civil society groups engaged in the EITI process are able to communicate and cooperate with each other regarding the EITI process.